LeeBingler/Reactshop/README.md

 ## Build/Run and Deployment

 To set up the project locally, you need Node.js and NPM installed on your machine.

+### Website:

-Follow these steps:
+To run the website, follow these steps:
 1. Clone the repository and navigate to the project folder.
 2. Install the project dependencies using `npm install`.
 3. Run the web application using `npm run dev`.
 4. Run tests with `npm run test`.

+For deployment, execute `npm run build`.
+The generated build files can then be hosted on a web server or a platform like Netlify for public access.

+### Server:

+To run the server, follow these steps:
+1. Clone the repository and navigate to the project folder.
+2. Install the project dependencies using `npm build:server`.
+3. Run the web application using `npm run start:server`.

 For deployment, execute `npm run build`.
 The generated build files can then be hosted on a web server or a platform like Netlify for public access.